Personal Development Reviews

 What is a PDR?

-The Personal Development Review (PDR) is a chance to review and appraise your development as a staff member.
-It is intended as a constructive and proactive approach to the management and development of staff within the organisation, and should be viewed as a two-way process between the reviewer (often the named line manager) and reviewee.
+The Personal Development Review (PDR) is a chance to review your development as a staff member.
+It is an opportunity to agree goals and objectives and should be viewed as a two-way process between the reviewer (often the named line manager) and reviewee.

 What are the advantages of having a PDR?